Blog featured image

 • Absorbing Plate: It is a component inside the collector that traps solar radiation.
 The absorbing plate converts the solar power into thermal power.
 It is a dark plate, generally made of copper foil.

 • Tubes or Passages: The absorbing plate in a flat plate collector has a grid of conduits.
-These are tubes or passages for circulation of the heat transfer fluid.
+These are tubes or passages for the circulation of the heat transfer fluid.
 It aids in conducting the working fluid from the inlet to the outlet.

 • Insulation & Glazing Cover: Insulation minimises heat loss from the absorbing plate.
 It is present on the sides & back of the plate collector.
 The insulation is typically made up of synthetic foam sheets (fibreglass, polyurethane, etc.)